pagekit/docs/configuration-file.md

 ## Profiler

-If you are a developer, you'll want to enable the profiler.
+Enabling the profiler will give you valuable information as a developer.
 It collects data about the requests that are made, monitors the memory usage, counts database queries and so on.
-This is useful when debugging your code.
+This is useful when debugging and profiling your code.
-When enabled, you will see the profiler toolbar at the bottom of the page.
+When enabled, the profiler toolbar is located at the bottom of the page.

 | Field | Description |
 |-------|-------------|